Vancouver Whitecaps Face Long-Term Questions; MLS West Reacts

 Right now, the biggest thing to watch is clarity.
 Will league leaders and club decision-makers provide a firm public path forward?
 That is the question hovering over the Whitecaps story.

 For Houston fans, this is less about immediate panic and more about understanding where MLS is headed.
 The league has spent years pushing growth, attracting investment, and strengthening its footprint.
-Because of that, even one franchise facing uncertainty becomes a meaningful headline.
+Even one franchise facing uncertainty becomes a meaningful headline.

 The Dynamo, like every club, benefit from a strong and stable league.
 That includes healthy markets, reliable ownership, and confident long-term planning.
 If Vancouver can secure those pieces, the story may cool off quickly.
 If not, the conversation could get louder.